storm-fsv-cvut/smoderp2d-manual/user_guide/docs/output.md

 ### Vector and point data

 folder ./control_point - time series of outpust at monitored points. *The listed quantities at points depend on the type of runoff process.
 If the point is in the cell of a hydrographic network segment, the values of this entire segment relevant to the runoff process in the watercourse are listed.
 If the point is in the watershed area, the model gives the values of surface (areal and furrow) runoff for the respective cell*.

+Cumulative ruonff a maximal discharge in the edn of streams elements are stored in XXXX, **csv or .txt file** *in case stream flow are calculated*.

 XXX - outpoint, stream parts